black-code1/laravel/LaraNote.md

 finally run `php artisan migrate`

 In _Development Mode_ you need just to add the column and run `php artisan migrate:fresh` which drop all the table and re-run everything from scratch

+To Generates a migration and controller in a single command run `php artisan make:model Project -mc`